Yolanda’s Story – Finding Balance

 “Open Doors has been a blessing from God and a second chance at the life I truly wanted.” – Sabrina

-Sabrina began narcotic use at age 12.
-At 13, she began using methamphetamine which lead to a quick downward spiral.
-She used on and off which lead to involvement with the legal system and a criminal background.
-In 2013, Sabrina was given a second chance by participating in Drug Treatment Court (DTC) where she began her transition into sobriety.
+Sabrina had a long history of substance abuse starting at a young age which drove her to troubles with the legal system and a criminal background.
+Her road to recovery began with a chance to participate in Drug Treatment Court (DTC) where she began her transition into sobriety.

-After living a transient life with no stable housing and various run-ins with the law, Sabrina started working with a DTC Women’s caseworker to develop a plan that would ensure her stable housing through Kalamazoo Probation Enhancement Program, KPEP.
+Sabrina found a home at the Next Door Shelter for Women with the help of a DTC caseworker so she could build a plan that would ensure her stable housing through Kalamazoo Probation Enhancement Program, KPEP.

 Her stay lasted 10 months at the Next Door Shelter before she transitioned into the Residence Community.
 During her stay at the shelter, she learned how to take care of herself and stand on her own two feet.
 She received loving and caring support that led to personal growth and a level of independence she never knew she had.